perveevm/PolygonContestImporter/README.md

 Download from [here](https://github.com/ilsaf13/PolygonContestImporter/releases).

+Or clone this repository and run `mvn package`.

 ## First try
 You can start by downloading contest package, say contest-XXXX.zip, extract to contest-XXXX directory.
 Run doall to generate tests.
 Then you can run PolygonContestImporter: